-1. Do not post personal health information about a patient, client or family.

-Do not post personal information or inappropriate comments about colleagues, students, faculty or staff members.

-- 2. Do not address colleagues, students, faculty or staff members in an insulting, demeaning or abusive manner during any form of communication, electronic or otherwise. - 3.
-Do not represent or imply that you are representing the Department of Speech-Language Pathology. - 4.
-Do not post forms, guidelines or other documents from the Department of Speech-Language Pathology.
+- 1. Do not post personal health information about a patient, client, or family. - 2.
+Do not post personal information or inappropriate comments about colleagues, students, faculty, or staff members. - 3.
+Do not address colleagues, students, faculty, or staff members using demeaning or abusive communication or otherwise; - 4.
+Do not represent or imply that you are representing the Department of Speech-Language Pathology. - 5.
+Do not post forms, guidelines, or other documents from the Department of Speech-Language Pathology.